 5. How much do I need to apply?

-You need to apply 1 ml of the product on your face to stop getting sunburnt.
+You need to apply 2 mg /cm² to get optimum sun protection.
 Be generous with your sunscreen application!

 In order to get full protection as claimed by your sunscreen, you need to use enough of it.
 For example, if you’re using a sunscreen with SPF 30 but take a very small amount of it, you might be getting SPF protection in just a single digit.
 Scary, right?